mitchhymel/local_notifications/README.md

 + [Android Only] Create Notification with an **Image**
 + [Android Only] Create Notification which is **Undismissable**
 + [Android Only] Set **Priority** / **Importance** of Notification
++ [Android Only] Create a Notification with a custom vibrate pattern
 + **Remove** Notification by id

 ## Installation